 - Create policies and procedures for responding to consumer requests.

-Only the Connecticut attorney general can file an enforcement action for violations of the CPDPOMA.
+Only the Connecticut attorney general can file an enforcement action for violations of the CTDPA.
 The law does not provide a private right of action, so consumers may not file their own lawsuits.

 A violation of the Connecticut data privacy law is an unfair trade practice under the Connecticut Unfair Trade Practices Act.